spex-xray/pyspextools/doc/source/tutorials/apec.rst

 .. _apec-example:

-ATOMDB interface for SPEX
+APEC interface for SPEX
 =========================

-This example program creates an interface between ATOMDB and the SPEX user model.
+This example program creates an interface between ATOMDB/APEC and the SPEX user model.
 Using this program, the APEC model can be used within SPEX.